 Unlike hearables and PSAPs, hearing aids are designed to compensate for hearing loss.
 Because they are considered a medical device, a license is required to sell or fit hearing aids.
 They do cost more than non-prescription devices, but deliver superior performance.
 They also come with professional service and support.

 Most people who wear hearing aids say they would recommend them to others.
 In general, satisfaction levels are high with hearing aids and with hearing care providers.
 Hearing aid wearers also report improved quality of life, which is a testament to the value of hearing well.
 What is more, satisfaction rates have improved in recent years.
 People using the latest hearing aids actually report higher satisfaction than people using older hearing aids.

-Hearing aids come in a wide variety of styles with varying feature-sets, from rechargeable, Bluetooth®, invisible- and there’s a whole lot to consider when determining which hearing aid is right for you.
+There are numerous different types of hearing aids, with varying feature-sets, from rechargeable, Bluetooth®, invisible- and there’s a whole lot to consider when determining which hearing aid is right for you.
 With the assistance of a licensed hearing provider, and after having completed a hearing test, you’ll get a better idea of which hearing aids might be appropriate for you, or if you are even ready for hearing aids.